Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 layout: post-layout.njk
 ---

-Here's what I've planned to do today: Write a blog post about what I have learned from the various books that I've read or reread over the past couple of months.
+This is a brain dump about my learnings from the various books that I've read or reread over the past couple of months.

 ## Life's task